 - 3.1.
-This year the Balance Sheet has continued to remain at a net liability position; at the end of 2020/21 it was £4,413,000.
-This is an increase from the 2019/20 position of £221,000.
-As with previous years, the cause of this is the movement in the Pension Fund liability, which has increased by £4,631,000.
-The pension fluctuations are due to the changes in financial assumptions as calculated by the actuary.
-The fund also seeks to maintain contributions at a consistent rate to minimise the impact on the Authority's cash flows.
-The Authority makes additional contributions to the fund to reduce the deficit over the next 20 years.
-Funding levels are monitored on an annual basis, whilst the contributions and the annual deficit payments are recalculated as part of triennial valuation.
-Additional information about the Pension Fund Assets and Liabilities can be found within the Statement of Accounts under Note 31. - 3.2.
-The bottom section of the Balance Sheet on page 18 splits the reserves between useable and unusable reserves.
+Following the adjustments for the pension liability and the PPE valuations, the net liability has moved from £4,413,000 to £4,120,000.
+The Pension provision has increased the current liabilities by £40,000 and reduced General (National Park) and Navigation reserves by £21,492.03/£19,058.97 respectively.
+The balance sheet can be found on page 21. - 3.2.
+The bottom section of the Balance Sheet on page 21 splits the reserves between useable and unusable reserves.
 The useable reserves can be used to fund future operating expenditure, while the unusable reserves are kept to manage accounting processes such as unrealised gains or acquisitions of Fixed Assets and the movements on the Pension Reserve. - 3.3.
-The closing position on the National Park (General), Navigation and Earmarked reserves remain at the same levels as verbally reported on 30 April 2021.
-The individual balances that make up the Earmarked reserve can be found within the Statement of Accounts under note 10, page 40.
-The year end balances of the reserves are: - National Park £913,595; - Navigation £913,595; - Earmarked £2,338,470 of which £952,346 relates to Navigation.
+The closing position on the Earmarked reserves remain at the same levels as verbally reported on 30 April 2021.
+The individual balances that make up the Earmarked reserve can be found within the Statement of Accounts under note 10, page 43.
+The year end balances of the reserves are: - National Park £892,103; - Navigation £894,536; - Earmarked £2,338,470 of which £952,346 relates to Navigation approved for issue on 23 July 2021 by the Broads Authority and is available to view on the website Annual accounts (broads-authority.gov.uk).